GuillaumeBouchetEpitech/wasm-cryptopp-as-module/README.md

 ## Description

-Features:
-* Browser cryptography capabilities are limited, this fix that
+Browser cryptography capabilities are limited, this project attempt to fix that.

-* Types are provided for TypeScript
+Definition file is provided for TypeScript (or limited JavaScript autocompletion).

-  * also provide a limited JavaScript autocompletion
-* unit tests
+Works in a Node.js context (if you don't lie the crypto module...?).

+Unit tested:
-  * native C++ rely on GoogleTest
+* C++ code rely on GoogleTest
-  * node TypeScript rely on jest
+* TypeScript code rely on jest

-* works in a Node.js context
-  * even if the crypto module might be enough.
-* the currently exposed Crypto++ capabilities are:
-  * AES Symmetric Cipher
-  * Diffie Hellman Client
-  * Auto Seeded Random Pool
-* It should be possible to expose most Crypto++ capabilities.
+It should be possible to expose most Crypto++ capabilities.

+---

+### Current Capabilities

+#### AES Symmetric Cipher:
+  * encrypt
+  * decrypt

+#### Diffie Hellman Client:
+  * generateKeys
+  * computeSharedSecret

+#### Auto Seeded Random Pool:
+  * secure random N random bytes (as hexadecimal string)

+### RSA features:
+  * generate random private keys
+  * PEM import/export of private/public keys
+  * sign with private keys
+  * verify with public keys

+---

 # Online Demo Link(s)